pguyot/erlang-bblm/README.md

 Change history
 --------------

-1.0 (2008/08/30).
+* 1.0 (2008/08/30)

-        Initial build.
+    - Initial build.

-1.1 (2009/02/15).
+* 1.1 (2009/02/15)

-[FEA]   Functions are now predefined words and are therefore colorized.
+    - [FEA]   Functions are now predefined words and are therefore colorized.
-[ENH]   @todo in %% comments are reported as ToDo callout items.
+    - [ENH]   @todo in %% comments are reported as ToDo callout items.
-[FEA]   Macro invocations are now colorized (?_something).
+    - [FEA]   Macro invocations are now colorized (?\_something).
-[ENH]   Added all keywords known by erl_parse:reserved_words/1.
+    - [ENH]   Added all keywords known by erl\_parse:reserved_words/1.
-[ENH]   Added functions from the math module.
+    - [ENH]   Added functions from the math module.
-[ENH]   Recognize .rel, .app and .appup files.
+    - [ENH]   Recognize .rel, .app and .appup files.

-1.2 (2011/07/16).
+* 1.2 (2011/07/16)

-[ENH]   Improved support for .rel, .app and .appup files.
+    - [ENH]   Improved support for .rel, .app and .appup files.
-[ENH]   Added completion for some missing functions and for R13B new functions.
+    - [ENH]   Added completion for some missing functions and for R13B new functions.
-[ENH]   Added keywords such as opaque and export_type.
+    - [ENH]   Added keywords such as opaque and export_type.
-[ENH]   Added built-in type parsing and colorizing.
+    - [ENH]   Added built-in type parsing and colorizing.
-[FIX]   Fixed a bug that would yield to a crash when editing an attribute with
+    - [FIX]   Fixed a bug that would yield to a crash when editing an attribute with no parameter.
-        no parameter.

-1.3 (2014/10/27).
+* 1.3 (2014/10/27)

-[ENH]   Upgraded for BBEdit 11.
+    - [ENH]   Upgraded for BBEdit 11.
-[ENH]   Updated completion lists for Erlang 17
+    - [ENH]   Updated completion lists for Erlang 17
-[FEA]   Comments can now be spell-checked (BBEdit 11 addition).
+    - [FEA]   Comments can now be spell-checked (BBEdit 11 addition).
-[FEA]   include and include_lib files can be opened from the popup
-        (BBEdit 11 addition).
+    - [FEA]   include and include_lib files can be opened from the popup (BBEdit 11 addition).
-[FIX]   Fixed algorithmic bugs revelead by Clang analyzer.
+    - [FIX]   Fixed algorithmic bugs revelead by Clang analyzer.

 License
 -------